Helm 3.0.0 is out,here is what has changed!

 I’m using Linux, for other platforms, see the releases page.

 Now that we have Helm ready, we can add a chart repository.
-I would be adding official Helm stable charts location:
+I would be adding the official Helm stable charts location:

 helm repo add stable https://kubernetes-charts.storage.googleapis.com/